 The Focal Elear and the open-back Mr. Speakers Aeon Flow have reached the same price point.
 It’s a tough choice to make, especially since they have such different technologies and sound signatures.
 Which is objectively better?
 And can this question even be answered when comparing such high quality headphones.
 I’ll do my best to make your decision easier.

-Mr. Speakers Aeon Flow Open Versus Focal Elear Headphones Review – IN the BOX
+Mr. Speakers Aeon Flow Open Versus Focal Elear Headphones Review

 |Mr. Speakers Aeon Flow Open||Focal Elear|